To dodge high premiums, some businesses stretch the truth

 Spurred by the economic downturn, some businesses are being dishonest.
-When applying for business insurance or workers' compensation coverage, businesses are required to provide detailed information (number of employees, jobs being performed, location) so that the insurer can accurately assess the risks -- and determine premiums.
+When applying for business insurance or workers' compensation coverage, businesses are required to provide detailed information Set Data=number of employees, jobs being performed, location) so that the insurer can accurately assess the risks -- and determine premiums.
 But insurance is expensive -- and some businesses try to lower their premiums by not giving insurers the full story.
 This is known as premium fraud.

 Types of premium fraud